reach-sh/reach-lang/README.md

 See `examples/rps` for an example application.

-If you just want to see a demo, run `make test` from this directory.
+If you just want to see some demos, run `make run-all` from this directory.

 # Development